1970 NBA draft: Draft selections and draftee career notes

-Randy Smith, who was selected by the Detroit Pistons with the 205th pick, did not enter the league until the 1971–72 season, after he was drafted again in the 1971 Draft by the Buffalo Braves with the 104th pick.
+Randy Smith, who was selected by the Detroit Pistons with the 205th pick, did not enter the league until the 1971–72 season, after he was drafted again in the 1971 NBA draft by the Buffalo Braves with the 104th pick.
 He was selected to both the All-NBA Team and the All-Star Game.
 Tomjanovich was selected to five All-Star Games during his career.
 Charlie Scott, the 106th pick, initially opted to play in the ABA with the Virginia Squires before joining the NBA in 1972.
 He was selected to two All-ABA Teams, two ABA All-Star Games and three NBA All-Star Games.
 Three other players from this draft, fifth pick Sam Lacey, seventh pick John Johnson and eighth pick Geoff Petrie, was also selected to at least one All-Star Game.
 The Rockets' first and second round picks, Tomjanovich and Murphy spent all of their playing career with the Rockets.
 Tomjanovich played 11 seasons while Murphy played 13 seasons with the Rockets.

 Lanier, Tomjanovich, Cowens and Issel all became head coaches after ending their playing career.
 Lanier was the interim head coach of the Golden State Warriors in the 1995.
 Tomjanovich coached two NBA teams, the Houston Rockets and the Los Angeles Lakers.
 He coached the Rockets for 12 seasons, leading them to the NBA championship twice in 1994 and 1995.
 He also coached the United States national basketball team to a gold medal at the 2000 Olympic Games.
 Cowens started his coaching career as a player-coach with the Celtics during the 1978–79 season, before returning to a full-time player in the next season.
 He later coached two more NBA teams, most recently with the Golden State Warriors.
 Issel coached the Denver Nuggets for six seasons in two separate three-year stints.
 Two other players drafted also went on to have coaching careers in the NBA: 40th pick Gar Heard and 125th pick George Irvine.